m4xshen/m4xshen.dev/src/content/blog/understand-oauth-code-grant-flow.md

 ### 2. Exchange authorization code for access token

-The second phase involves exchanging the authorization code you've received for an access token.
+The second phase involves exchanging the `code` you've received for an `access_token`.
 This is done by making a POST request to the service's authorization server:

 ```
 POST https://example-service.com/login/oauth/access_token
 ```

-This endpoint usually takes the following input parameters.
+This endpoint usually takes the following query parameters.

 - `grant_type`: This should be set to "authorization_code".
 - `code`: The authorization code that you received.
 - `client_id`: The unique identifier for your app, provided when you registered with the service.
 - `client_secret`: A secret key you received upon registering your app, meant to authenticate your request.
-- `redirect_uri` (optional): If you included a redirect URL in the initial authorization request, it must also be included here and match exactly.
+- `redirect_uri` (optional): If you included a redirect URI in the initial authorization request, it must also be included here and match exactly.

 The service's response to this POST request will include the `access_token` you'll use in the final step.